spsaikumar/DPS_challenge/README.md

 ### Performace metrics of different models

-Computed different regression, forecast algorithms and Random Search CV(hyperparamter tuning) models and compared each of them by using metrics
+For each Category and Accident type (insgesamt): Computed different regression, forecast algorithms and Random Search CV(hyperparamter tuning) models and compared each of them by using metrics

 |    Category    | Accident_Type |         Model         |    MSE    |  RMSE  |  MAE   |   R2   |  COD  |  EVS  |